What We've Heard

 • Multimodal (bike and pedestrian) connectivity

-• Affordable Housing & Gentrification Concerns
+• Affordable Housing & Gentrification Concern

 Open House #3